despark/igni-core/README.md

 6. All done!
 Now go to the `<your_site_url>/admin` and use your credentials

+## GDPR Compliance

+- IgniCMS provides you with out of the box functionalities, which will make the process of GDPR compliance on boarding easier.
+In our<a href="https://despark.github.io/igni-core/">Github page</a>you will understand how to use them.

 ## Additional information

 - You can find more info about IgniCMS in our <a href="https://despark.github.io/igni-core/">Github page</a>.